PostgreSQL Remote Access (Linux + macOS)

 For the file

-user owns this filesudo nano /Library/PostgreSQL/16/data/postgresql.conf
+rootuser owns this filesudo nano /Library/PostgreSQL/16/data/postgresql.confchange the line

-#listen_addresses = 'localhost'
+#listen_addresses = 'localhost'to

-which allows PostgreSQL to listen on all available IP addresses
+listen_addresses = '*'which allows PostgreSQL to listen on all available IP addresses

 -